Asian shares mixed as virus fears temper market optimism - NewsBreak

 “The aggressive spread of the delta variant has authorities struggling to strike a balance between containment measures and some kind of return in economic activities,” said Venkateswaran Lavanya at Mizuho Bank in Singapore.

-Parts of Japan, including Tokyo, the capital, remain under a state of emergency as surging numbers of infections put more COVID-19 patients in already overburdened hospitals.
+Parts of Japan, including Tokyo, the capital, remain under a state of emergency as surging cases of COVID-19 put more patients in already overburdened hospitals.
 The emergency measures set by the government focus on closing eateries at night and not serving alcohol.

 On Wall Street, technology and energy companies led stocks lower, easing the market back from its recent all-time highs.
 The S&P 500 slipped 0.1%, erasing an early gain.
 Technology companies accounted for a big share of the decline.
 Industrial and consumer-centric stocks also fell.
 Those losses outweighed gains in health care companies, banks and elsewhere in the market.